harrystech/dynosaur-rails/README.md

 ## Limitations

-1. You must restart the app after adding plugins
+1. You must restart the app after adding plugins (`heroku restart`)
-1. You have to remove plugins manually from the database and restart the rails app.
+1. You have to remove plugins manually from the database and restart the rails app if you want to delete them.
 1. Validation of plugin config is not very forgiving and you can lose your progress.